A combinatorial take on hierarchical hyperbolicity and applications to quotients of mapping class groups: Combinatorial HHS

-We make some remarks that could be useful for the reader interested in applying Theorem \ref{thm:hhs_links}.
-First, Theorem \ref{thm:propaganda} provides a simpler set of conditions that do not involve the $X$-graph $W$, and the reader is advised to first check whether that theorem applies.
+We make some remarks that could be useful for the reader interested in applying Theorem \ref{thm:hhs_links} to establish hierarchical hyperbolicity in their example of interest.
+First, Theorem \ref{thm:propaganda} provides a simpler set of conditions that do not involve the $X$-graph $W$, and the reader is advised to first check whether that theorem applies in their situation.
 Typical obstructions to using the simplified version arise from bounded links, which are treated more flexibly in Theorem \ref{thm:hhs_links}.

-If not, it has to be noted that, in situations where there's a natural $X$ to consider, the $X$ might actually have to be changed within its quasi-isometry class to satisfy the fine geometry constraints.
-One strategy is to build the correct ``model'' bottom-up, meaning starting from the hyperbolic complexes for the expected sub-HHSs (e.g., in a tree of HHSs, one might want to suitably combine the hyperbolic complexes for the various vertex spaces, see below).
+If not, it has to be noted that, in situations where there is a natural $X$ to consider, the $X$ might actually have to be changed within its quasi-isometry class to satisfy the fine geometry constraints.
+For example, in the amalgamated free product example just below, we see that the natural candidate, the Bass-Serre tree, may not work as our $X$, and we need to ``blow up'' the vertices of the tree to stars before proceeding.

+One strategy is to build the correct ``model'' bottom-up, meaning starting from the hyperbolic complexes for the expected sub-HHS (e.g., in a tree of HHS, one might want to suitably combine the hyperbolic complexes for the various vertex spaces, see below).

-It might also be useful to note that taking direct products at the level of spaces corresponds to taking joins at the level of hyperbolic complexes.
-Also, relative hyperbolicity corresponds to disjoint unions of cones over the hyperbolic complexes for the peripherals.
-(This is an example that does not fit the framework of Theorem \ref{thm:propaganda}.)
+It might also be useful to note that taking direct products at the level of complexes corresponds to taking joins at the level of links.
+Also, relative hyperbolicity corresponds to disjoint unions of cones over the hyperbolic complexes for the peripherals, as we discuss a bit more at the end of this subsection.